 1998: 'The Street Lawyer' by John Grisham

-Grisham's ninth novel, "The Street Lawyer" is about a lawyer whose career is on the rise until his life changes after a violent encounter with a homeless person.
+John Grisham's ninth novel, "The Street Lawyer," is about a lawyer whose career is on the rise until his life changes after a violent encounter with a homeless person.

 1999: 'The Testament' by John Grisham

-This novel centers around an eccentric billionaire who—just hours before committing suicide—rewrites his will to almost completely cut out his family.
+This novel centers around an eccentric billionaire who—just hours before dying by suicide—rewrites his will to almost completely cut out his family.
 Mystery ensues as his family fights for what they feel is theirs, leading them down a path of stories unknown to them regarding their former husband and father.

 2000: 'The Brethren' by John Grisham